Shohei Ohtani Sets Sights on Consecutive Home Run King Title, Completes 70 Home Run Swing with Farewell to Ichihira | FRIDAY DIGITAL

 In his fourth at-bat against the Twins on April 9 (Japan time), Shohei Ohtani (29) of the Dodgers swung hard at an 86 mph (138 km/h) slider thrown by Jay Jackson (36), a former right-hander for the Hiroshima team.
 The white ball, which was hit at a 38-degree angle, reached the left field bleachers where the fans were waiting for it.

-What is the reason for his strong performance?
-Baseball commentator Takehiko Kobayakawa analyzes, “His mental composure is having a positive effect.
+What’s the reason for his good form?
+Baseball commentator Takeshi Kobayakawa analyzes, “Mental composure is bringing about positive effects.”

 If he can hit home runs in the opposite direction, he will finally be able to get his engine going and become the homerun king for the second year in a row, a feat that is very realistic.